-Drought is not an eligible adverse weather event under LIP because feed can be purchased in the event of drought.
-Therefore, drought is not an eligible weather event except when anthrax, as related to a condition that occurs as a result of drought, results in the death of eligible livestock.
+Drought is not an eligible weather event except when associated with anthrax, a condition that occurs as a result of drought and results in the death of eligible livestock.
 Livestock deaths because of insufficient or contaminated water or feed during a drought are considered to be the result of management decisions and are not eligible for LIP.